Zero-Click Search

 How significant is zero-click?

 Figures vary significantly by source, methodology, and query type.
 Studies published between 2024 and 2026 consistently find more than half of Google searches end without a click to an external site, with some estimates placing the figure above 80% when including navigational and branded queries.
-For purely informational queries with AI Overviews, CTR reductions of around 60% have been reported consistently across multiple studies.
+For purely informational queries, Ahrefs research (2026) found the top-ranked page on a query with an AI Overview receives 58% fewer clicks than an equivalent page on a query without one.1 Seer Interactive’s longitudinal data found organic CTR on AI Overview queries fell from 1.76% in June 2024 to 0.61% by September 2025.2

 The variation matters.
 Zero-click rates for transactional and navigational queries are much lower.
 A user searching “buy running shoes size 10” is not getting their answer from a knowledge panel.
 The sites most affected are those whose traffic is concentrated in informational, head-term queries: exactly the queries most likely to trigger AI Overviews and featured snippets.